 2. Willingness to Partner

 When selected, an applicant becomes a “partner family” in Habitat for Humanity’s mission to eliminate inadequate housing in Lee County.
 Partner families complete 500 hours of “sweat equity” before they move into their homes.
-Families contribute their time with 100 hours of construction on other homes, 200 hours of construction on their own home, and 200 miscellaneous hours (office work, home maintenance, preparing meals).
+Families contribute their time with 200 hours of construction on other homes, 200 hours of construction on their own home, and 100 miscellaneous hours (office work, home maintenance, children’s report cards).
 It is important that Habitat families are willing to partner with Habitat for Humanity to contribute their time and effort toward building their home and other homes in Lee County.

 3. Ability to Pay

-To become a Habitat for Humanity homeowner, there is a $1000 down payment required for the house.
+To become a Habitat for Humanity homeowner, there is a $1000 down payment required to be saved for the house.
 We provide classes about financial literacy, and saving money to help.
-Once the house is complete, the families are responsible for a $300- $400 monthly zero-interest mortgage payment on the house and utilities.
+Once the house is complete, the families are responsible for a $350- $400 monthly zero-interest mortgage payment on the house and for payment of utilities.
 It is important that all families have adequate and stable income history and reasonable credit history.